MUSIC FOR HEALING: PPO IN QUARANTINE

 Virtual PPO pocket concerts to heal the heart and mind

 These performances will be streamed online.

-MUSIC FOR HEALING, a series of online performances or “virtual pocket concerts,” consists of three playlists: PPO by Your Bedside, PPO in Your Workplace, and PPO in Your Living Room.
+MUSIC FOR HEALING, a series of online performances consists of three playlists: PPO by Your Bedside, PPO in Your Workplace, and PPO in Your Living Room.
 Each playlist has a program of four musical numbers consisting of solo and ensemble performances, recorded by PPO musicians from their own homes.
 MUSIC FOR HEALING aims to promote the benefits of music therapy on the mental and emotional health.
-Music to soothe the heart, ease the mind, and heal the soul.

 Songs My Mother Taught Me (Als Die Alte Mutter) (Antonín Dvorák)

 Performers: Gerry Graham Gonzales, cello & Rommel Camba, piano

 Songs My Mother Taught Me or Als Die Alte Mutter in its German translation is a folkloric selection from Antonín Dvorák’s set of song cycle “Gypsy Songs”.
 The set of songs was inspired by the Gypsy cultures found in Eastern Europe.
 It was originally set to poem by Adolf Heyduk in Czech language and also prepared a German translation for it was to be first premiered in Germany.
 A distinctive feature of the piece is the different time signature of the vocal line from the piano accompaniment.

 Antonín Dvorák travelled in Europe and United Kingdom, was a professor at the Prague University, and became the Director of the National Conservatory of Music of America in New York before he returned to Bohemia in 1895.

 The Swan (Le Cygne) (Charles-Camille Saint-Saëns)